CesareMagnetti/CT2UStransfer/README.md

 ```

 # Acknowledgments
-The code is heavily based on [CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) [CUT](https://github.com/taesungp/contrastive-unpaired-translation) with only slight modifications for the perceptual cycle-consistency loss.
+The code is heavily based on [CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [CUT](https://github.com/taesungp/contrastive-unpaired-translation) with only slight modifications for the perceptual cycle-consistency loss.
 LPIPS implementation taken from [PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity) and FID scores where calculated using [pytorch-fid](https://github.com/mseitzer/pytorch-fid).

 # Logs